 You came back!!
 I knew you would.

-Hey Dolls.
-So i figured before we get to the goods (ie; the smoothie making, the laughing at my expense, the rambling about life and food and beauty,) i should give you a brief overview of my sitch.
+Hey, Dolls.
+So I figured before we get to the goods (ie; the smoothie making, the laughing at my expense, the rambling about life and food and beauty,) I should give you a brief overview of my sitch.
 This post is to give you some context, for the stories, like a timeline.
 Only interesting.
-Usually i make people buy me a drink before we start discussing my super un-cute bodily functions and whatnot, but i suppose given the circumstance this will have to do.
-This will be one of my lengthier posts, but bear with me.
-It’s a good one.
+Usually, I make a person buy me a drink before we start discussing my super un-cute bodily functions and whatnot, but I suppose given the circumstance this unfortunate sobriety will have to do.

-Fast forward a couple of weeks and i notice my face is getting a little swollen.
-Again, i decided to ignore it.
-Every morning i just slapped on some Mac Studio Fix concealer and bronzer, and went about my day with an artificially contoured face, a la Kim Kardashian.
-No problemo.
-Thinking that maybe it was a freshman fifteen thing, (although the scale wasn’t changing,) i swapped my Skinny Chai Latte for a green tea and my daily jog for a sprint.
+Fast forward a couple of weeks and I notice my face is getting a little swollen.
+Again, I decided to ignore it.
+Every morning I just slapped on some Mac Studio Fix concealer and bronzer and went about my day with an artificially contoured face, a la Kim Kardashian.
+No problem.
+Thinking that maybe it was a freshman fifteen thing, (although the scale wasn’t changing,) I swapped my Skinny Chai Latte for a green tea and my daily jog for a sprint.
 Life proceeded as usual.
 Unfortunately, within the month my vision was almost totally useless.
-I started experiencing RIDONKULOUS stomach pains, (think like, swallowing a cheese grater,) and a serious case of ugly swollen face.
+I started experiencing ungodly stomach pains, (think like, swallowing a cheese grater,) and a serious case of ugly swollen face.
 I was too fatigued to think a coherent thought.
-My usual happy, sunshine personality was replaced by a shell of a girl who i didn’t recognize, (or particularly enjoy the company of.)
+My usual happy, sunshine personality was replaced by a shell of a girl who I didn’t recognize, (or particularly enjoy the company of.)
 My gym addiction was replaced with an inability to get my own water, and my sense of humor…was actually still on point.
-I was basically i blind swollen Tina Fey.
-Anyway, prior to this, i had been relatively healthy my whole life.
+I was basically I blind swollen Tina Fey.
+Anyway, prior to this, I had been relatively healthy my whole life.
 Sure, my blood pressure was a bit low and my metabolism a bit slow, but that was it.
 Nothing major other than a couple of fainting spells after some particularly strenuous situations (once after a root canal, once after a marathon, etc.) The whole thing hit completely out of left field, and the doctors were stumped.
-Soon, i was reaching the point where i couldn’t leave my bed, cause i was blind as a bat and my joints were positively useless.
+Soon, I was reaching the point where I couldn’t leave my bed, cause I was blind as a bat and my joints were positively useless.
 My blood tests were no bueno, but nothing was adding up.
 My friends would come visit and could not get over my un-Leah appearance.
-My eyes faded to a lighter color, and i had a butterfly rash across my nose like a suntan.
-I was moody and pouty and sweaty and swollen, and it was really….well weird.
-It was just really weird.
+My eyes faded to a lighter color, and I had a butterfly rash across my nose like the worlds un-sexiest suntan.

 Now understand, my family is basically the Jewish equivalent of the Kardashians.
 Everyone is in everyone’s business all the time, always, no exceptions.
 There are no secrets, ever.
 Not one.
-Like, before i even decide whether or not i like a guy, both of my sisters (and my sister-in-law,) have instagram/google/facebook stalked him, both of my brothers, (and my brother-in-law,) have decided to hate him, and my parents have memorized his lineage from his neanderthal ancestors till his parents.
-This phenomena is most easily relayed via what i mentally refer to as the “Period Cake Incident.”
-During my first, um, visit from aunt flow, i, (a gawky long limbed hippie 12 year old who liked her guitar more than boys,) came home from school only to find a scarlet red Baskin Robyn’s cake with the words “You’re a women now, PERIOD,” gracefully scrawled across the top in a delicate sans-script cursive.
+Like, before I even decide whether or not I like a guy, both of my sisters (and my sister-in-law,) have Instagram/google/facebook stalked him, both of my brothers, (and my brother-in-law,) have decided to hate him, and my parents have memorized his lineage from his neanderthal ancestors till his parents.
+This phenomenon is most easily relayed via what I mentally refer to as the “Period Cake Incident.”
+During my first, um, visit from aunt flow, i, (a gawky long-limbed hippie 12 year old who liked her guitar more than boys,) came home from school only to find a scarlet red Baskin Robyn’s cake with the words “You’re a women now, PERIOD,” gracefully scrawled across the top in a delicate sans-script cursive.
 Oh yes.
 I got a period cake.
-My entire family, and even some extended family, partook in the period party.
+My entire family and even some extended family partook in the period party.
 Boundaries?
 No comprendo senior.
 What is this word you speak?
 Brother in laws and cousins should get to eat period cake, too.
 Totally normal.

 So naturally, my older sister was on the case the second the doctor uttered the word “confusing.”
 That was just not an answer she was going to accept.
-There is no confusing, there is only obsessing until you know EXACTLY what’s wrong with your blind swollen little sister.
-Just to clarify, i was being observed by top notch physicians of all disciplines, analyzed from every plausible angle.
+There is no confusion when it comes to sibling health, there is only obsessing until you know EXACTLY what’s wrong with your blind swollen little sister.
+Just to clarify, I was being observed by top-notch physicians of all disciplines, analyzed from every plausible angle.
 Nobody had answers.
-Neurologists, neuro-ophthalmologists, Gastros, you name it, all stared at me like a bunch of color blind kids with a Rubics cube.
+Neurologists, neuro-ophthalmologists, Gastros, you name it, all stared at me like a bunch of color-blind kids with a Rubics cube.
 It was unnerving, to put it lightly.
 As anyone with any kind of medical drama can attest to, there is no sentence more annoying then “it’s probably just viral.”
 After weeks of the psychological hell of not knowing why my body was quitting on me, it took my sister (she is not a doctor,) approximately 14 seconds and a tiny conversation with Siri to confidently diagnose me with Celiac.
 Sure enough, a few blood tests and biopsies later, (another amazing story for another post,) I have an official diagnosis.
-Hard core, full on, dysfunctional intestine celiac.
+Hardcore, full on, dysfunctional intestine celiac.
 Sexy, right?
 Nothing says “meow,” like leaky gut syndrome.
 Please, boys, don’t all swarm at once.

-Unfortunately, i was knew to the world of autoimmunity.
-Just like the general mercurial nature of these things, a week or so later i was back in bed, with immobile joints and the worst vision yet.
+Unfortunately, I was new to the world of autoimmunity.
+Just like the general mercurial nature of these things, a week or so later I was back in bed, with immobile joints and the worst vision yet.
 But my stomach was better.

-I spent the next month gathering what information i could on the disease, clinging to the hope that i’d be able to go to Israel on my gap year as planned.
+I spent the next month gathering what information I could on the disease, clinging to the hope that I’d be able to go to Israel on my gap year as planned.
 After putting me on a ridiculously high dose of prednisone (I hate you, demon drug.
 DIE.
-I WILL NEVER FORGIVE YOU, YOU DECEPTIVE LITTLE PILL OF MASKED EVIL, but more on that later,) and plaquinil, i was told i could go if i wanted to, as long as i was sure to be on top of my blood work and maintain my stringent diet and rigorous workout (once again, that’s a whooooole post in it of itself.
+I WILL NEVER FORGIVE YOU, YOU DECEPTIVE LITTLE PILL OF MASKED EVIL, but more on that later,) and Plaquenil, i was told I could go if I wanted to, as long as I was sure to be on top of my blood work and maintain my stringent diet and rigorous workout (once again, that’s a whooooole post in it of itself.
 That was absolutely crazypants.)

 So that’s the timeline, dolls.
-Three months of nervous, jittery ignorance, to the point where my diagnosis hit my ear like a song.
+Three months of nervous, jittery confusion, to the point where my diagnosis hit my ear like a song.
 Ignorance is not bliss, it’s hell.
 Each of those phases had experiences that will be written about in other posts, each was it’s own deep, crazy, roller coaster.
-But now you have an overview. and the knowledge that i got a period cake.
+But now you have an overview. and the knowledge that I got a period cake.